LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[MMSCommuniB]] - How I want to structure my week to reduce digital stimulation
 - [[MMSContrastSimpleAndComplexSystems]] - Moving from simple systems to living systems language
 - [[MMSDigitalComA]] - Communicating about communication between friends
+- [[MMSEconomicDemocracy]] - You don't live in a democracy when every big institution around you is run like a dictatorship
 - [[MMSFinanceVisual]] - Most of the international transactions on this planet are not tied to any real valuable thing
 - [[MMSHealthAutopoiesis]] - No Title
 - [[MMSHealthTechCommuniA]] - A proposal to change communication around and interface design for battery health